Before you Begin

 Plugging in for power:

-- Connect the supplied power adaptor to the unit’s Power jack, and connect the other end to a convenient wall outlet.
+- Connect the power adapter to a convenient wall outlet.

 - Once connected with power, the clock flashes.
 Refer to the Clock section for instructions on properly setting the Clock.

 Battery back-up operation

 - This clock is equipped with a timekeeping system that can be powered with 2 AAA batteries (not included).